segunda-feira, 23 de maio de 2016

 Don't be a simple stupid script, kiddie.
 These guys are jokes in the security world.
 Do you wanna be like these guys?
 I don't think so.

-And another tip: Don't think that everything is for free.
-You'll need to save money to buy books, training, or certifications.
+Another tip: Don't think that everything is free.
+You must save money to buy books, training, or certifications.

 Here are some books and links to start (I put them in the order that I think is the best way to learn, feel free to choose the best way for you):